cormacbrowne/thememes-net/README.md

 These variables are loaded by Vite at build time and available via `import.meta.env`.

+## Authentication

+Supabase handles authentication via Google OAuth.
+Enable the Google provider in your Supabase project and supply the keys above before running the app.

 ## Development

 Run the development server with: